How inequitable hiring trends hurt BIPOC youth the most

 As vaccination rates rise, hiring is picking up, workplaces are reopening, and we’re gingerly transitioning back to normal.
 Despite this hopeful time, inequitable hiring trends for youth are starting to repeat themselves.

 At the onset of the pandemic, 4.7 million young people were unemployed.
-Researchers estimated that the number of those 16-24 year-olds that were both out of work and out of school more than doubled to 9 million in May of that same year.
-Numbers have started to improve based on the growing recovery of the economy, but with between five and six million still out of work and out of school, we should use this economic light at the end of the tunnel to also shed light on important lessons of our past.
-We cannot let this amazing and unprecedented opportunity pass without ameliorating some of the inequitable hiring practices that caused much of this much needed reckoning in the first place.
+Researchers estimated that the number of those 16-year-olds to 24-year-olds that were both out of work and out of school more than doubled to 9 million in May of that same year.
+Numbers have started to improve based on the growing recovery of the economy, but with between 5 and 6 million still out of work and out of school, we should use this economic light at the end of the tunnel to also shed light on important lessons of our past.
+We cannot let this amazing and unprecedented opportunity pass without ameliorating some of the inequitable hiring practices that caused this much needed reckoning in the first place.

-These six million young people—who are primarily people of color, often living in marginalized communities—face incredible, systemic barriers when trying to find a meaningful job.
+These 6 million young people—who are primarily people of color, often living in marginalized communities—face incredible, systemic barriers when trying to find a meaningful job.
 Not only are they often the last hired and first fired, but they typically come from low-performing schools that poorly prepare them for the world of work and post-secondary education.
 In addition, they often live in communities geographically distant from the jobs that they are best suited to fill.
 It’s the cards they’ve been dealt, a function of the 400-plus years of institutional racism, intergenerational poverty, and then the mainstream fear and xenophobia that typically accompanies the results of such practices.

-These insidious challenges continue to manifest as many employers fail to see these youth for who they are; what they bring to the table; what they have already navigated; and the potential of what they can be—particularly when given a chance, some understanding, as well as some practical support.
+These insidious challenges continue to manifest as many employers fail to see these youth for who they are, what they bring to the table, what they have already navigated, and the potential of what they can be—particularly when given a chance, some understanding, as well as some practical support.

 The unemployment backslide of this group in particular may seem counterintuitive, given our country’s heightened awareness of social and racial inequities.
 But it shouldn’t be surprising.
 We’ve seen this pattern again and again.
 When things are dire, we make bold promises to turn the system on its head, but as things improve, we settle back into business as usual.